I'm going to miss the first hour and a half of your show.

 It is a need.

-You know, you you probably have to go straight up five miles to hear them.
+Since they have very few radio stations and the radio stations they're on, you probably have to go straight up five miles to hear them.

-Um what they're actually acknowledging is that they need every trick in the book they can find to distribute their show because they can't find radio stations to carry a show.
+What they're actually acknowledging is that they need every trick in the book they can find to distribute their show because they can't find radio stations to carry a show.

 It's just that simple.

-They have a different business objective with iTunes than we have with our podcasts, and that's why we developed the 24-7 software so that the downloading is automatic.
+They have a different business objective with iTunes than we have with our podcasts.

-Uh they don't automatically go there, you'll still have to sync them there.
+You'll still have to sync them there.

-But j just keep in mind, we we, as I say, are offering podcasts, and we're not charging anything additional for it.
+But just keep in mind, we, as I say, are offering podcasts.

-All you have to do is be an existing subscriber, and you get all the other goodies and benefits associated with that.
+All you have to do is be an existing subscriber and you get all the other goodies and benefits associated with that.

-Um we're just offering uh uh portability services.
+We're just offering portability services.

-The other guys that are on there free of charge uh are desperate for coverage, and that's why.
+The other guys that are on there free of charge are desperate for coverage, and that's why.

 I just want you to understand why we can't go to iTunes.

-We are uh at present, ladies and gentlemen, delivering about 400,000 broadcast hours per week in the form of podcasts.
+We are at present, ladies and gentlemen, delivering about 400,000 broadcast hours per week in the form of podcasts.

-Uh and of course, you know, you've got a lot of other podcasters out there who are giving their content away.
+And of course, you know, you've got a lot of other podcasters out there who are giving their content away.

 Nobody knows.

-They're sending it out, but how it's it's just uh it's it's sort of funny to uh to to read the various podcasters out there going nuts over how many broadcast hours or how many podcast hours they're putting out there, and they think a hundred thousand is uh setting the world on fire.
+They're sending it out, but it's sort of funny to read the various podcasters out there going nuts over how many broadcast hours or how many podcast hours they're putting out there.

-But you have to understand uh one thing if if we had some deleterious motive here, we'd be charging for this, but we're not.
+If we had some deleterious motive here, we'd be charging for this, but we're not.

-This is simply a service uh that was really brought about by the demand of so many people in the audience.
+This is simply a service that was really brought about by the demand of so many people in the audience.

-So many of you wanted to hear the uh program via podcast that we responded to it, and so it's just a service to allow portability and flexibility in when you can listen to the program, because it's out there and it's on six hundred of the greatest radio stations in this country.
+And so it's just a service to allow portability and flexibility in when you can listen to the program because it's out there and it's on 600 of the greatest radio stations in this country.

-Distribution's not our objective here, servicing you, the audience is.
+Servicing you, the audience is.

 We'll be back and we will get started with the president's speech, the reaction to it right after this.